A Guide to the

 Compiled by: Sandra A. Joyner, February 1987

 Repository: Special Collections, Carrier Library, James Madison University

 Collection No.: SC 0087

 Creator: William H. Bowman

 Extent: 1/2 Hollinger boxes; .209 linear feet; 334 items

-The William H. Bowman Collection, 1856-1897, consists of the papers of William H. Bowman, including bills, receipts, and legal documents along with personal letters.
+Abstract: The William H. Bowman Papers, 1856-1897, consist of the papers of William H. Bowman, including bills, receipts, and legal documents along with personal letters.